Overview

 Hours

 - The ambassadorship is a part-time position with a flexible amount of hours per week.
 Hours worked will depend on availability and staffing needs.
 The average amount of hours worked by Summer Bear Ambassadors is between 4-10 hours per week.
+This position can be worked alongside other jobs and commitments (e.g. research, fellowships, etc.)

-- Start Date: Tuesday, May 13, 2025 End Date: Friday, August 15, 2025
+- Start Date: Monday, June 1, 2026; End Date: Friday, August 14, 2026

-- This is a temporary position, but with the option to turn this into an academic year Bear Ambassador position based on performance and staffing needs.
+- This is a temporary position, but with the option to turn this into an Academic Year Bear Ambassador position based on performance and staffing needs.

 Compensation

-Ambassadors will be compensated at a rate of $13.75 per hour.
+Ambassadors will be compensated at a rate of $15 per hour.

 Application process